akiran/react-slick/README.md

 Carousel component built with React.
 It is a react port of [slick carousel](http://kenwheeler.github.io/slick/)

-For React 0.12 or below version support, please stick with react-slick@0.7.2

 # Road to 1.0
 react-slick is under active development now.
 Soon this project will have all the features of slick carousel.